Olgoetz/terraform-aws-tfc-iam-credentials-rotation/README.md

 to set AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN

-3. If everything correctly worked you would see a similar result in the TFE UI
+3. If everything correctly worked you would see a similar result in the TFC UI

 ![Example in TFC](./assets/tfc.png "TFC workspace variables")